lanrat/SpiderWho/README.md

 Time: The total running time of the program.

 ## TODO
-1. support IP WHOIS
-2. Better detection of failures
+1. Better detection of failures
-3. Save incremental logs
+2. Save incremental logs